bitrise-io/devcenter/_articles/en/reviews/remote-access-draft.md

 published: false

 ---
-Remote access

-Rebuild with remote access for debugging purposes.

-Logging in to Mac vs Logging in to Linux VMs
+Remote access allows users to connect to their build's virtual machines via SSH or a screenshare app.